jsong73/code-quiz/pseudocode.md

 I will need to create a start button with gradient effect.
 I will need to create a blue background header at the top of the screen. i will need to create a blue gradient background.
-I will need to create two yellow gradient boxes above eachother.
+I will need to create two yellow gradient boxes next to eachother I will need to create a flexbox so that when the page is made smaller the boxes fit

 <!-- JAVASCRIPT -->
-I will need to create an empty word bank that fills up when user types in letter I will need to create a timer that counts down from 10 seconds I will need to create a scoreboard that persists.
+I will need to create an empty word bank that fills up when user types in letter using an array I will need to create a timer that counts down from 10 seconds using set interval If there is a correct character used it will replace the underscore using event listener - key down I will need to create a scoreboard that persists.
 I will need to create a reset score button that clears the scoreboard.
 I will need to create a GAME OVER text pop up when timer is done.